 Perched on a dramatic bluff high above the Pacific Ocean lies Timber Cove: iconic, reimagined.
 A one-of-a-kind hotel situated within California's ruggedly breathtaking Sonoma coastline, Timber Cove is a magical place where stately redwoods pay homage before the vastness of the sea.
 Guests experience a deep connection with nature, both land and sea, while relaxing in a casual, sophisticated space.

-Designed by Beniamino Bufano, the obelisk is located on the property and features motifs associated with peace.
-In the same spirit, we hope this hotel will be a place where guests come to take in nature, and celebrate, often times quietly, the true spirit of humanity.
+California's second smallest State Park is located at Timber Cove Resort.
+Designed by Beniamino Bufano, the Peace Statue Monument known as The Expanding Universe is an artistic masterpiece commissioned by Timber Cove's original owner in 1962.
+The dramatic obelisk is a powerful symbol of peace.
+In the same spirit, we hope Timber Cove will always remain place where guests come to take in nature, and celebrate, often times quietly, the true spirit of humanity.

 Fort Ross State Historic Park is a historical state park in Sonoma County, California, including the former Russian fur trading outpost of Fort Ross plus the adjacent coastline and native coast redwood forests extending inland.